Hilton, South Australia: Star Theatres

 In 1956, the rear of the theatre was enlarged and a larger screen installed, but films were only shown on Saturdays and the hall was leased out for other uses during the week.
 Its name was changed to Star Theatres (indicating ownership by D. Clifford Theatres), but audiences dwindled around 1959 as drive-in theatres became more popular. the Windsor chain relinquished its lease in 1961.
 In its later years as a cinema, it showed Greek films.

 In 1962, the building was leased to John Edmund and Donald Grey, who started mounting live theatre productions in a theatre in the round formation, adopting the name Theatre 62, marking the year of its establishment.
 The library was finally moved out of the theatre in 1970, the Soldiers Memorial Institute was disbanded, and the local council took over management of the venue.

 In 1981 the council purchased the old Baptist church next door and joined the two buildings, creating "Theatre 62 and The Chapel".
 Carclew Youth Theatre were based at the venue.
 In 1985 the council refurbished the building, and Mighty Good Entertainment became a partner in the management team.

 In 2002 it changed its name to Star Theatres One and Two.
 Theatre One is the larger venue, seating up to 336, while Theatre Two (in the refurbished chapel) is an intimate theatre, with a seating capacity of 72.

 In 2023, Mighty Good Productions celebrates its 30th anniversary of holding the lease on the theatre, during this time producing at least 75 original productions.
 The theatres have also hosted many different productions by other groups of all kinds, including annual performances for primary, secondary schools, dance, drama and singing schools, as well as Adelaide Fringe performances in March.
 The Mighty Good Talent School is in its 44th year of teaching in 2023.

+The establishment was the victim of three burglaries over three months in early 2024, with cash, musical instruments, and other equipment stolen.
+Insurance coverage left a shortfall of A$10,000, so longtime Star employee Luke Bartholomew set up a GoFundMe page to help cover the gap.

 Transport

 Road transport uses Sir Donald Bradman Drive, connecting the suburb to Adelaide City Centre.

 Hilton is serviced by public transport buses run by the Adelaide Metro.
 As of 2022 the bus routes that serve Hilton are 163; 720; the Adelaide Airport routes J1 and J2; and school services 652 and 653.

+Until 1929, the Holdfast Bay railway line ran through Hilton.